Matt Olson Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in MLB.
+- The pitching staff for the Padres has a collective 9.5 K/9, the eighth-best in MLB.

-- The Padres rank 18th in baseball in home runs surrendered (10 total, 1.3 per game).
+- The Padres rank 15th in baseball in home runs allowed (10 total, 1.1 per game).

-- The Padres will look to Wacha (1-0) in his second start of the season.
+- The Padres are sending Lugo (1-0) out to make his second start of the season.

-- In his most recent time out on Sunday, the right-hander tossed six innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the Colorado Rockies, when the right-hander tossed seven innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.